He-Man: Masters of the Universe Classics (2008)

-Wife and Son

-According to canon, the "main storyline" of He-Man concludes with He-Man (now King He-Man) ending up marrying his longtime sweetheart "Teela" and they have a son together named Dare, who later becomes He-Ro.
-The storyline was after defeating Skeletor, the couple ruled Eternia and their son's alter ego of He-Ro defeated the character called "The Unnamed One".

 Powers and abilities

 He-Man was characterized as possessing super speed, heightened agility, superhuman strength, increased stamina and endurance.
 The extent of his strength was unknown, but on one occasion he was able to hoist Castle Grayskull and throw it through an interdimensional portal.
 He-Man also demonstrated his strength by lifting mountains and icebergs and hurling them toward a desired target.
 On one occasion, he welded a broken metal chain together simply by pushing the links together.
 In the episode "She-Demon of Phantos", he was shown to be the only person to break Photanium (claimed by Man-At-Arms to be the strongest metal in the universe).
 In the comics, he was shown as being able to go one-on-one with pre-Crisis Superman.
 On the original action figure's packaging and in the introductory sequence of the 1980s cartoon series, He-Man is claimed to be "the most powerful man in the universe".
 His strength was derived from magical powers within Castle Grayskull.
 In the Episode of the original series "Eternal Darkness", He-Man was shown pushing a moon of Eternia into a specific orbit, and then later returning it to its original position by hand.

 He can remain as He-Man for as long as he wants but if he takes too much damage or uses too much raw force, he will revert to his original form of Adam.
 In the 2002 series, He-Man is shown enduring the brunt of at least two large explosions, which he survives, but reverts to Adam in the process, suggesting that even He-Man has a limit as to how much abuse he can endure before his superhuman strength and stamina are exhausted.
 For He-Man to change back to Prince Adam he holds out his power sword, says "Let the power return!", and then He-Man and Battle Cat would change back into Prince Adam and Cringer.
 In the 2002 series, He-Man was shown enduring the brunt of the Ram Stone of Zalasia (a gem whose mystic force could pierce any barrier or topple any obstruction).
-He survived, but reverted to Adam in the process.
+He survived but reverted to Adam in the process.
 In combat against the snake-god Serpos, He-Man was struck by the giant snake's tail and sent crashing into a mountain.
 When he fell to the ground, he was again in Adam's form; this suggested that there was a limit to He-Man's strength and stamina.